Cooling field guide

 Checklist

-Replacement deserves the conversation when
+Replacement deserves a closer look when

 • No-cool calls keep happening during the same cooling season.